signavio/tech-blog/_posts/2018-10-26-lossless-image-optimization.md

 $ find . -iname '*.gif' -type f -print0 | xargs -0 -P4 -I{} gifsicle --batch --optimize=3 {}
 ```

 It isn't very verbose, as `xargs` runs a subshell per file.
 For me it took a minute or two to run through the 673 files.
+It reported some errors in regard to _irregular_ files, which I am going to have a look at later in the article.

 # Optimize all PNGs

-_batch-zopflipng.sh_ (expecting ZopfliPNG available via PATH + function export to subshell)
+ZopfliPNG is a little more kind of a quick & dirty tool, compression takes longer as the optimization of GIFs and to really let it run as batch job, it needs some script assistance.
+Here is what I put together and finally worked well.

 ```
 #!/bin/bash
 # License CC-0: https://creativecommons.org/publicdomain/zero/1.0/